EURO CRIME

 • Maitland, Karen author of the medieval thriller, Company of Liars (2008).

-• Malliet, G M American author of the DCI St Just mysteries.
+• Malliet, G M American author of the DCI St Just mysteries and the Max Tudor series.

 • Mallinson, J D author of the Inspector Mason series.